yorunoken/speak-no-blocks/README.md

 # Speak No Blocks

-**Speak No Blocks** is a Spigot/Paper plugin that allows external applications to interact with the Minecraft world in real-time via HTTP.
+A Minecraft plugin for destroying blocks if you speak their name

 It embeds a lightweight web server directly into the Minecraft server, listening for commands to destroy specific block types around players.
-It was primarily designed to work with a [local offline voice recognition client](./client) to allow players to mine blocks simply by saying their names.
+It was primarily designed to work with a [local offline voice recognition client](./client) to allow players to destroy blocks simply by saying their names.

 ## Installation